Privacy policy

 • Other information

-Personal data is stored for this purpose for a period of 2 years from the time of collection, if not specified otherwise in the cookie policy.
-Reports at an overall level that do not contain personal data and anonymous statistics are saved until further notice or until they are deleted.
+Personal data is retained for this purpose for a period of 2 years from the time of collection, if not specified otherwise in the cookie policy.
+Aggregated reports that do not contain personal data and anonymised statistics are retained until they are no longer necessary or are deleted

 Communicate about us and our business